Avatr 11: Overview

-The pricing of the Avatr 11 starts at $51,800 and there are three trim levels of the car, all with dual-motor AWD setup as standard.
+There are three trim levels available of the car, all with dual-motor AWD setup as standard.
 Deliveries of the two cheaper variants of the Avatr 11 are scheduled to begin in December 2022.
 The top-of-the-trim model is expected to follow in the first quarter of 2023.
-In addition to the three regular trim levels, Avatr also offers a limited edition variant called Avatr 011, priced at RMB 600,000.
+In addition to the three regular trim levels, Avatr also offers a limited edition variant called the Avatr 011 MMW, a collaboration with Matthew M. Williams limited to 500 units.